 The ship is provided with a smoke locker, missile system and weapons storage unit, which is capable of holding two light machine guns, 18 pistols and 20 assault rifles.

 Safe vessel navigation is provided by the on-board navigation systems, which include GPS navigation receiver, automatic identification system (AIS), gyrocompass, magnetic compass, GPS navigation receiver, electromagnetic log, navigation radar, Navtex and autopilot.

 External and internal communication sub-systems incorporated in the vessel provide reliable communication between the vessel and shore command base, as well as with other ships.

 The Hingol Class is powered by four 16-cylinder MTU 16V 4000M73L heavy-duty, medium-speed diesel engines, each generating an output power of 2,880kW at 2,050rpm.

-Each engine is connected to a reduction gearbox via flexible shaft coupling.
-Power for the electrical systems aboard the craft is generated by two generator sets.
+Each engine is connected to a reduction gearbox by flexible shaft coupling.
+Power for the electrical systems on board the craft is generated by two generator sets.

-Four sets of propulsion shafting are installed to transmit drive from the gearbox to the propeller.
+Four sets of propulsion shafting are installed to transmit the drive from the gearbox to the propeller.